 Reverse Mortgage Eligibility

-To qualify for a reverse mortgage loan, the youngest homeowner must at least 62 years old, live in the home as their primary residence and have sufficient home equity.
+The basic requirements to qualify for a reverse mortgage loan include: the youngest borrower on title must be at least 62 years old, live in the home as their primary residence and have sufficient home equity.
 Borrowers must also meet financial eligibility criteria as established by HUD.

 - Age of the youngest homeowner